apioo/fusio-docs/docs/use_cases/api_product/setup_monetization.md

 ![plan](/img/use_cases/api_product/plan.png)

 Then you need to configure a payment provider.
-For this you need to include i.e. the stripe or paypal adapter which configures a payment provider.
+For this you need to include i.e. the stripe adapter which configures a payment provider.

 ```